 |Most requests from a single user:||610 requests|

 |ESP8266 RAM:|| 64KB DRAM|

 Physically.
-At the front ESP8266, mounted on simple board with switch for selecting boot state, in the background USB-UART converter.
+In the foreground there's a ESP01 module, mounted on a simple board with a switch for selecting boot state, in the background there's an USB-UART converter.

 Click here to see webpages that were served directly from the chip.